How to Get Married In Maryland

 If I don't live in Maryland, will my marriage be recognized by my home state?

 It depends on where you live, but in most cases, probably not.
-It will be recognized in Connecticut, Massachusetts, Vermont, New Hampshire, New Jersey, Iowa, New York and D.C.
+It will be recognized in California, Connecticut, Delaware, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, Washington State and Washington, D.C.

 Is my Maryland gay marriage recognized by the U.S. federal government?